commonquail/java-hashset-arraylist-contains-benchmark/README.md

 unpredictable input. `ArrayList` will match or outperform `HashSet` for very small *n* but the boundary between *small* and *large* is so negligible that expressing behavioural semantics trumps performance considerations.

-## Conclusion

-* Use `HashSet`; `HashSet::contains` is quite fast, wherefore `get` is quite fast.
-* `HashSet` outperforms `ArrayList` already at 4 elements.
-* `HashSet<String>` and `HashSet<Object>` are neck-and-neck, the former
-  slightly outperforming the latter.
-* For `HashSet<String>`, finding nothing is 20% to 25% faster than finding
-  something.
-* If the collection has only a single element, `ArrayList` greatly outperforms `HashSet`.
-If you care about only a specific element at a known position, direct access is unbeatable.
-However, in this case, if not constrained by the API, eliminating the collection wrapper altogether will be better in every way.

 ## Benchmark